ReedRawlings/ObsidianRepo/Shitposts/Positive Shit Posts/Positive Shit Posts.md

 ---

 Look around you!
 Look at how inefficient it all is!
-10,000 reasons to make change.
+10,000 reasons to make a change.
 Your actions can shape the world.
 Destroy inertia!

 ---